Female bodybuilding: Policies

 In 2001, Katie Arnoldi, a former bodybuilder who wrote the book Chemical Pink about her bodybuilding career, said industry insiders know what goes on, but the sport is reluctant to test bodybuilders more strictly for steroids because big physiques draw big profits.
 In the 2005 television documentary Supersize She, when Joanna Thomas was asked about steroid usage she said sarcastically "Yeah it's all about the steroids, you know.
 We just take steroids and look like this.
 Try this at home everyone, for a few weeks, and see how you look."
 She also said "Take what you like.
 A lot of people would not look like me.
 It's all of my life since I was 15 years old, dedication to this sport.
 It's not just about what people take.
-It's this." as she pointed to her brain.
+It's this.", as she pointed to her brain.
+In 2020, after Joanna died, her mother, Mary, in a statement said that when Joanna was 20 years old she moved to Manchester and began taking steroids.
+Her GP surgery said she had used steroids and anabolic steroids in her bodybuilding career, as well as illegal drugs and prescribed medications.

+In 2022, in an interview on Physical World with Ahn Si-hyeon, Iris Kyle admitted that after her first two amateur bodybuilding contests she competed in, she began taking performance-enhancing substances (PEDs).
+She said she was motivated to do so because she was 130 lb as an amateur bodybuilding and felt tiny compared to other amateur female bodybuilders on stage.
+She stating that there was "no way for a woman to develop the type of muscle density that we (female bodybuilders) carry today without it (PEDs)" and that "it's part of the sport (female bodybuilding)".
+She advised women that "there wasn't a whole lot a women could take (PEDs)" as "the majority of things (PEDs) were for men".
+She also advised women to do research and be careful with dosages because the female bodybuilder physique takes time to develop.

-Policies of the International Federation of BodyBuilding and Fitness (IFBB)
+Policies of the International Federation of Bodybuilding and Fitness Professional League (IFBB Pro League)

-According to the 2008 MSNBC documentary Hooked: Muscle Women, the IFBB does not routinely drug test athletes who compete in the federation.
-Also in the documentary, Kristy Hawkins said she thought steroids were "prevalent in every sport but with us it's just more obvious."
+According to the 2008 MSNBC documentary Hooked: Muscle Women, the IFBB Pro League does not routinely drug test athletes who compete in the federation.
+Also in the documentary, Kristy Hawkins said she thought steroids were "prevalent in every sport, but with us it's just more obvious."